BindushreeRP/BindushreeRP/README.md

   in my previous roles.
 <br>
-- I am interested in Project management and Data Science Roles as I am very passionate in helping technical and business teams in implementing various projects. :smiley:
+- I am interested in Project management and Data Science Roles as I am very passionate in helping technical and business teams in implementing various projects and have done well under pressure. :smiley:
 <br>
 - I’m currently pursuing Masters in Business Analytics, at Hult International Business School, where I have been able to learn and work on Python, Machine Learning, Data Analytics, Data Visualization and DataCamp certified in